CoherentStructures/OceanTools.jl/docs/src/example.md

 Download velocity fields from [Copernicus CMES](https://resources.marine.copernicus.eu/?option=com_csw&view=details&product_id=SEALEVEL_GLO_PHY_L4_NRT_OBSERVATIONS_008_046); after having made an account click on "Download", then "Download Options" and then use the "FTP Access" to download the files you want.

-In our case, the files we will use `/foo/ww_ocean_data`, an example filename is `dt_global_allsat_phy_l4_20070414_20190101.nc`.
+In our case, we have stored the files in `/foo/ww_ocean_data`, an example filename is `dt_global_allsat_phy_l4_20070414_20190101.nc`.
-Make sure that the `filename_match_to_date` function fits with the regular expression you use to find the right file.
+!!! tip
+    If you are using NetCDF files where the date is not in the filename the same way, adjust the `filename_match_to_date` parameter.

 ## Loading the data

-We start by loading some packages
+Load the packages used:
 ```julia
 using OceanTools, CoherentStructures, Dates, StaticArrays
 ```

-We specify the space-time window we are interested in:
+The space-time window we are interested in:

 ```julia
 start_date = DateTime("2006-11-25T00:00:00")